-Many people wonder or ask me how and why a decision was made to either close school due to weather conditions, or keep it open.
-Such emergency closures are something that we take very seriously for many reasons.
-I’ll describe here both the process we go through and also some of the thinking involved.
+Many people wonder how we decide to close school due to weather conditions, or when to keep it open.
+Such emergency closures are something we take very seriously for many reasons.
+Here is the process we go through and some of the thinking involved.

-The transportation directors from Coeur d'Alene Public Schools, Lakeland and Post Falls communicate with one another, and each then communicates with their respective superintendents.
-Sometimes we send more people onto the roads in different parts of our respective districts as well, as we know that “microclimates” are very real, and conditions will vary with elevation, proximity to the lakes, etc.
+The transportation directors from Coeur d'Alene Public Schools and the Lakeland and Post Falls school districts communicate with one another, and each then communicates with their respective superintendents.
+Sometimes we send more people onto the roads in different parts of our districts as well, as we know that “microclimates” are very real and conditions will vary with elevation, proximity to the lakes, etc.

 Our typical communications, once we decide to close school, are both internal (notifying all staff) and external (notifying parents, students and the community).
-We used to rely only on television and radio stations to help get the word out (along with a call-in phone line).
-Now, we also post on our Website, Facebook page, and can “blast out” emails and/or text messages.
+We used to rely mainly on television and radio stations to help get the word out (along with a call-in phone line).
+Now we also post on our website and Facebook page, and can “blast out” emails or text messages.
 Typically, we communicate in this way only if we close.
-There have been occasions when we communicated that we were open, because we knew there may be some question or confusion due to the decisions of various districts in our region.
-In the future, please expect to hear from us if we are closed – not that we are open … unless there are extenuating circumstances.
+There have been occasions when we communicated that we were open, because we knew there may be some question or confusion due to the decisions of other districts in our region.
+Generally, you can expect to hear from us only if we decide to close school.